Nitin Gadkari: Industrial career

 Gadkari has registered himself as an agriculturist for tax purposes.
-He also started a fruit export company under the banner of "Ketaki overseas Trading Company".
+He also started a fruit export company under the banner of "Ketaki Overseas Trading Company".
 He owns a total of 17 sugar plantations in Vidarbha under the banner of the Purti group.
-Nitin Gadkari floated the Purti Power and Sugar Ltd (now Purti Group) in 1995, when he started as PWD minister in Maharashtra.
+Gadkari floated the Purti Power and Sugar Ltd (now Purti Group) in 1995, when he started as PWD minister in Maharashtra.
 In 2012, the companies came into the media glare based on irregularities unearthed by RTI activist Anjali Damania, the Income Tax department investigated a number of firms that had invested in Purti, and found more than a dozen of these to be bogus addresses.
 Another three investing firms were found co-located with the Somani Group, but no one knew of these firms.
 Following this, Delhi CM Arvind Kejriwal amplified the allegations accusing Gadkari of irregularities.
 However, Kejriwal apologised unconditionally after Gadkari filed a defamation case against him.

 In 2010, when the Purti group had incurred losses of Rs.
 640 million, the firm IRB, which had obtained hefty road contracts under Gadkari's term as PWD minister, loaned the group Rs.
 1.64 billion, which was higher than Purthi's turnover of Rs.
 1.45 billion.
 When questioned on Marathi channel IBN-Lokmat, about why he did not avail a loan from banks, Gadkari explained that the balance sheets of the company were not in a suitable state, so he had requested his friend Dattatray to help him out.
 Also, Gadkari's son Nikhil was allegedly a director with IRB at the time.
 Gadkari argued that there was nothing wrong in having contractors invest in one's firms.